archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:notifications_backlog_ms]`

-Notifications older that this amount of miliseconds are considered expired and will not be announced anymore.
+Notifications older that this amount of milliseconds are considered expired and will not be announced anymore.

 `AppConfig[:notifications_backlog_ms] = 60000`